C-H-D/tensorRT-Caffe/README.md

 A demo using tensorRT on NVIDIA Jetson TX2 accelerating the Caffe model of AlexNet.

+Please refer to *NVIDIA JETSON TX2 tensorRT 加速 Caffe 实战.pdf* for detailed description in Chinese.

 ## Prerequisites:

 - NVIDIA Jetson TX2